Morgscode/Job-board-mvp/README.md

   2. enter your db credentials to pass into the setup script.
   3. run the setup script.

-- OJB Tooling docker compose
+## OJB Tooling

-  A docker compose environment is setup and ready to go.
+  - A docker compose environment for testing and api deveopment is ready to go.
+Follow below for setup instructions

   1. Create an env file for the db in `./ojb-tooling/mysql/.env`